Table of Contents

 9. Stress Reliever

 Books grab your attention and keep you engrossed and engaged (assuming you are interested in reading a book).
 During the reading, your brain needs to focus thereby making you less worried about your other problems.
 If you read a stimulating book before sleep, your brain automatically relaxes which aids sleep.
 Anyone who reads before sleeping will agree that it helps!
+You can read 13 proven tips to sleep better here.

 Many successful people mention reading to being the key to their success.
 Bill Gates reads over 50 books every year and loves to pick a book for an hour before going to bed.
 Warren Buffet reads over 500 pages a day.
 It was not uncommon for Elon Musk to sometimes read two books a day during the weekends.
 These are only a few names and many others vouch for the importance of reading.